Jollerprutt/proxmox-node/README.md

 | Gateway |`192.168.1.5`|`192.168.1.5`|`192.168.1.5`
 | DNS Server |`192.168.1.5`|`192.168.1.5`|`192.168.1.5`

-**Note:** Node 1 MUST BE either you multi LAN NIC Qotom or Homelab Server.
-Its important when configuring your OS ZFS setup you DO NOT include other installed hard disks used by your Proxmox ZFS Raid 10 NAS file server array.
+**Note:** Node 1 MUST BE your Primary Node multi LAN NIC Qotom or Homelab Server.
+Its important when configuring your Proxmox OS ZFS setup you DO NOT include other installed hard disks used by your Proxmox ZFS Raid 10 NAS file server array.

 ## 2.00 Configure the Proxmox Hardware
 Further configuration is done via the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://yournodesipaddress:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.
 Default login is "root" (realm PAM) and the root password you defined during the installation process.